pimotte/nomic/README.md

-If a PR that outlines a rule-change includes at least one quote from a book, movie, TV-show, or person with a source-annotation in the original Pull Request message the proposer will receive 0.1 point if the proposer explicitly claims this 0.1 point at some point in the PR when the PR is merged into the master branch of pimotte/nomic.
+If a PR that outlines a rule-change includes at least one quote from a book, movie, TV-show, or person with a source-annotation in the original Pull Request message the proposer will receive 0.1 point when the PR is merged into the master branch of pimotte/nomic.
 Players are encouraged to present a quote that matches the contents of the pull request that has not been used before in another Pull Request.